 This thing looks just like a futon frame.
-Why couldn’t it be converted somehow into a kid’s bed?
+Why couldn’t it be hacked into a toddler bed?

 It’s nice to be married to a furniture repair guy.
 Hubs removed the dowels that kept the backrest up, and also removed the armrests.
 He then shaved and sanded down the raw edges so they were soft.
-(We kept the armrests so he could convert it back later if we wish to.)
 He put the dowels back in, in a different spot so that the futon wouldn’t accidentally flip up.

 I already had a mattress that was (almost) the perfect size.
 So we moved the toddler bed right next to ours.

 It’s right next to our bed and there’s no space in between for her to get stuck.

 My plan was this:

 We love co-sleeping but mommy was waking up too much at night.
 The plan was to nurse Ruby to sleep then gently place her on the co-sleeper/toddler bed.

 Did it work?

 (Monday) Ruby had a busy day and feel asleep hard and fast.
 I lifted her onto the co-sleeper and she stayed asleep…. for several hours!